"The Future of Public Health Dentistry: How Prevention, Policy, and Technology Are Transforming Oral Health for Communities"

 Key challenges include:

-• Persistent lack of awareness about the importance of oral health among the general population, where dental problems are often ignored until pain or advanced disease occurs.
+• Continued lack of awareness among the general population about oral health, where dental disease is often ignored on until either pain or a more advanced stage of disease has occurred.

-• Geographical accessibility issues in hilly, forested, and hard-to-reach regions where regular dental services are difficult to establish.
+• Problems of geographical accessibility in hilly, forested and difficult to access regions where establishment of regular dental services are challenging

-• Lack of integration between medical and dental services within primary healthcare systems.
+• Weak integration of medical and dental services in primary health care systems.

 Opportunities for Dental Professionals